JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 a packet that lost beats to a full FIFO stays length-accurate and one damaged packet cannot desync the stream.

+Counting only works while the count is trustworthy, and nothing here
+re-synchronises: one lost or extra byte makes every later read garbage that still looks exactly like data.
+So every record goes through `validate_record` before it is acted on. `channel` and `padding` are **four bytes of known zero** in every record, which is the cheapest desync detector available; `pkt_samples` must equal `pulse_width` (they are equal while the margins are unbuilt — two independently-transmitted fields that must agree) and must fit inside `PKT_FIFO_DEPTH`; `toa` must advance; and `status_flags` must carry no undefined bit and no `pkt_fifo_full`, which a delivered record cannot have.
+Without this the first thing the script does with a slipped stream is allocate `2 × pkt_samples` of memory from it.

 ## The TX1 replay leg can wedge the packet path

 `packet_store`'s FSM is `IDLE → WAIT_MEAS → EMIT_PDW → SEND_PKT`. `EMIT_PDW`